taylorj8/pytch-webapp/doc/source/developer/linked-content.rst

    https://pytch.org/lesson-specimens/course-1/week-1.zip

-This might, on the server side, be implemented with ``week-1.zip`` being a symbolic link to a file whose name is based on the content hash of the project; see below.

 The lesson content is kept outside the main app deployment to allow independent development and updates.
 For local development, yet another local HTTP server is required.